daoudclarke/riesz-logic/pres.md

-# A Logic of Vector Lattices
+# A Logic for Vector Space Semantics

 Daoud Clarke, University of Sussex

+14th January 2015

-2nd-3rd October, University of Edinburgh
+Artificial Intelligence Group Seminar, University of York

 ## Overview

- - A new logic
+ - A Logic for Vector Space Semantics
  - Relation to Fuzzy logic

-# A New Logic